 Stem cell therapy is a complex procedure which involves a lot of technical language.
-Detailed information is available below or you might like to begin by reading A short guide to stem cell therapy for MS which explains AHSCT (also called ASCT or HSCT).
 Your MS nurse or other members of your MS team may be able to explain further or you can call the MS Trust Information Team.

 What are stem cells?

 Most cells in the body have developed to carry out very specific functions, such as being a nerve cell, a red blood cell or a heart muscle cell, and can’t go on to change their function.
 They are called specialised cells.

 Stem cells are part of the body’s normal repair system which replaces damaged or dying cells where possible.
 Stem cells have not yet developed to carry out a particular function so are described as unspecialised.
 Each stem cell has the potential to develop into one of a number of different specialised cell types depending on the body’s needs at a particular time.

 Types of stem cells